shraavv/amfoss-tasks/README.md

 ## WHAT'S YOUR PLAN FOR THE NEXT SIX MONTHS?

 If given the opportunity, I would imporve my coding skills.
 I would also try my level best to improve myself in competitive programming and API related areas as I found it difficult while doing the tasks.
+I also found the PokeSearch task a bit challenging, so I will definitely work on it.
 I would also like to explore all the different areas and find my interests.

 ## HOW WOULD YOU CONTRIBUTE BACK TO THE CLUB?

 I will put in my maximum efforts and be as helpul as I can.
 I am also ready to go out of my comfort zone, take part in a lot of competitions and bring back good results to the club.
+I would try my level best to be active in all aspects, engage myself in different activities and guide my juniors(if given the chance) in the future to thrive more.
+I would also take part in different activities conducted.

 ## DO YOU HAVE ANY FEEDBACK ON THE SELECTION PROCESS?